1. Redundancy Hotbackup Configuration

 7. Call Activate.exe upon failover (typically through scripting).

-You can edit it in Notepad, I use Notepad++ as it has some formatting capabilities.
-When you edit the script you will find some instructions on how to implement the script.
+You can use any editing software you prefer, such as Notepad.
+You can follow the instructions on how to apply this script.
 (NOTE: WIN-911 is not liable for this script)

-Now that it's up and running, it's important to keep the two WIN-911 configurations the same; the easiest way to do this is open two browser tabs and make the same edits twice, once on the primary and once on the secondary.
+Now that it's up and running, it's important to keep the two WIN-911 configurations the same.
+The easiest way to do this is to open two browser tabs and make the same edits twice, once on the primary and once on the secondary.
 If things get out of sync, you can run the SQL move instructions again.

 Since WIN-911 is used with many different SCADA/HMI packages, the system designer is responsible for writing a script or macro to automate the execution of Standby and Activate.
 Below is a generic concept of how this could be achieved.